heapwolf/levelweb/README.md

 http.createServer(levelweb(db, opts)).listen(8080);

 //
-// or like this, since the levelweb function just
+// or like this... since the levelweb() function just
-// returns a function that accepts request and response streams.
+// returns a function that accepts request and response
+// streams.
 //
 var level = levelweb(db, opts);